Updated 03 December 2020

 However, if your ex-spouse bought the home before you married, it’s unlikely you will have any claim over the property.

-Either way, seek advice from a solicitor if your name isn’t on the title deeds but you believe you have a claim to a share of the home.
+Either way, seek advice if your name isn’t on the title deeds but you believe you have a claim to a share of the home.

 Let us match you to your